luiselmuller/esp-live-data-monitoring/README.md

 ## About This Project

-This is a work in progress microcontroller dashboard, part of my final project for one of the classes i'm currently taking.
+This is a work in progress microcontroller dashboard, part of my final project for one of the classes i'm currently taking. <br>
 [View the live site](https://dashboard32.netlify.app/)

 ### Built With